 If the rotate log function of the script is enabled, it's written in a specified file when the script finishes.
-Therefore, if a start script is set to Asynchronous you cannot check the log in real time because the script did not finish.
+If the start script is set to Asynchronous, the script does not finish and the logs are not written.
+Therefore, it is recommended that you disable Script Log Rotate.
+If the start script is set to Synchronous, redirect the standard output of the resident process started in the start script to /dev/null.